samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Ring, Legendary (Requires Attunement)*

 While wearing this ring, you have Advantage on saving throws against spells.
 If you succeed on the save for a spell of level 7 or lower, the spell has no effect on you.
-If that spell targeted only you and didn’t create an area of effect, you can take a Reaction to deflect the spell back at the spell’s caster; the caster must make a saving throw against the spell using their own spell save DC.
+If that spell targeted only you and didn't create an area of effect, you can take a Reaction to deflect the spell back at the spell's caster; the caster must make a saving throw against the spell using their own spell save DC.

 ### [Ring of Swimming](/magic-items/4732-ring-of-swimming)